-***The Crab Island Water Park is currently closed, and it is uncertain whether they will open at all in 2020 due to restrictions on overnight anchoring from the County.
+***The Crab Island Water Park is currently closed due to restrictions on overnight anchoring from the County.
 Bookmark this page and check back for updates, or check out the new Crab Island Adventure Tour, which includes inflatables as part of the excursion.***

 Crab Island is a great place to visit with your family when you’re in Destin.
-In the past, the underwater playground has developed a bit of a reputation as a “party place” and families sometimes are thrown off by photos posted online by the “party crowd”, which portrays Crab Island as a great place for adults to go get drunk.
-This has always been a great frustration for me, because, having grown up here in Destin, I know that those pictures don’t accurately represent one of my family’s favorite places to hang out.
-Well, times are a’ changin’, and this year, Crab Island has started to overcome it’s reputation with a few new family-friendly additions, such as the Crab Island Water Park.
+In the past, the underwater playground had developed a bit of a reputation as a “party place” and families sometimes are thrown off by photos posted online by the “party crowd”, which portrays Crab Island as a great place for adults to go get drunk.
+This has always been a great source of frustration for me, because, having grown up here in Destin, I know that those pictures don’t accurately represent one of my family’s favorite places to hang out.
+Well, times are a’ changin’, and a few years ago, Crab Island started to overcome its reputation with a few new family-friendly additions, such as the Crab Island Water Park.